Monument Etienne Richaud

 Historic site and monumentPresentation

-Monument inaugurated on July 2, 1899, dismantled in 1943 under the Vichy regime to be melted down and recovered overnight by the Richaud family, it was hidden in Mimet then returned to the Liberation and put back in place.
+Monument inaugurated on July 2, 1899, dismantled in 1943 under the Vichy regime to be melted down and recovered overnight by the Richaud family.
+It was hidden in Mimet then returned to the Liberation and put back in place.

 Labels